 Hyper-V scheduler.
 For Windows Server 2019, the default Hyper-V scheduler is the core scheduler.
 Core scheduler offers a strong security boundary for guest workload isolation but has lower performance.
 We set it to the classic scheduler, the default for all versions of the Windows Hyper-V hypervisor since its inception, including Windows Server 2016 Hyper-V.

 Hyper-V Virtual Machine Bus (VMBus) Multi-Channel.
 Hyper-V VMBus is one of the mechanisms used by Hyper-V to offer paravirtualization.
 In short, it is a virtual bus device that sets up channels between the guest and the host.
 These channels provide the capability to share data between partitions and setup synthetic devices.

-In our scheme, each VM had 1 vCPU to optimize I/O workload and eliminate waiting time.
+In our scheme, each VM has 1 vCPUs to optimize IO workload and eliminate waiting time.
 We set 1: 1 match -> VMBus channel: vCPU.

 In virtualization and hyperconverged infrastructures, it’s common to judge on solution performance based on the number of storage input/output (I/O) operations per second, or “IOPS” – essentially, the number of reads or writes that virtual machines can perform.
 A single VM can generate a huge number of either random or sequential reads/writes.
-In real production environments, there are tons of VMs which make the IOPS fully randomized.
-4 kB block-aligned IO is a block size that Hyper-V virtual machines perform, so it was our benchmark of choice.
+In real production environments, there usually are tons of VMs, and that makes the IOPS fully randomized.
+4 kB block-aligned IO is a block size that Hyper-V virtual machines use, so it was our IO pattern of choice.